 Some bonus tips to keep in mind when using your steam generator iron are:

 - Make sure there is enough water in the reservoir.
-The steam function won’t work well if there isn’t enough water to create the kind of steam pressure you want.
+The steam function won’t work well if there isn’t enough water to create the kind of steam pressure you need.

 - Use a good ironing board designed to work with a steam generator iron.
 A wider surface area for ironing and a special tray for holding the steam generator iron base will make ironing easier.

 - Don’t iron too fast.
 Steam generator irons are known for significantly reducing the amount of time it takes to iron.
-If you think that ironing really quickly will only speed up the process further, you might be disappointed by your results.
+If you think that ironing really quickly will only speed up the process further you might be disappointed by your results.
 Iron slowly and with care.
 The steam power will make the overall process take less time but you shouldn’t rush the ironing itself.
-Slow, careful ironing will always lead to better results.
+Slow and careful ironing will always lead to better results.